 Now, let’s get down to business...

 To lose 50 pounds or more, you will want to begin by calculating how many calories you should be eating each day.
-Regardless of what you’ve been told, cutting your calorie intake is the only way to shed pounds (1).
+Regardless of what you’ve been told, a calorie deficit is the most widely accepted method to shed pounds (1).
 It is also one of the easiest and fastest ways.
 Weight reduction, at its simplest form, is a balance of energy in vs. energy out.
-And if you eat less than you burn, your body will use your reserve fuels, often times body fat, and cause you to lose weight.
+And if you eat less than you burn, your body will use your reserve fuels, oftentimes body fat, and cause you to lose weight.

 However, as simple as the energy equation is in theory, it is not a perfect science.
 And your weight loss journey is often not a straight path.
-Your total calorie burn can be effected by a number of factors, including your weight, muscle mass, level of fitness and even the type of foods you choose.
+Your total calorie burn can be affected by a number of factors, including your weight, muscle mass, level of fitness, and even the type of foods you choose.

-As pounds falls off, your metabolism changes and weight reduction gets harder.
+As pounds fall off, your metabolism changes, and weight reduction gets harder.
 Your body is smart and recognizes when you are not getting what you need to maintain your existing weight.
 If you continue to lose pounds, your metabolism slows down so that you will survive longer - this is your system preparing for starvation mode.

 When you stop losing weight as quickly, it may be time to take a break.
 Give yourself a couple weeks to maintain your new normal.
 And then when you're ready to get back at it, recalculate your needs to continue to lean out.